 VAT charged in advance on the price of a taxable operation is deductible from the VAT applicable to such operation.
 The concordance between the payment and deduction of VAT implies that the deduction right is created when the tax becomes payable by the taxpayer.

-Taxpayers who have opted for the debit system must specify this option on their invoices so that their customers can exercise their deduction right as soon as they receive the invoice instead of when it is paid.
+Taxpayers who have opted for the debit system must specify this option on their invoices.

 To be deductible, the VAT must be shown on the following accounting documents: